 Whether you’re British or not, a warm cup of tea is one of the most amazing things you can add to your bedtime routine.
 You might be a teaholic already, you might be a casual tea drinker or you might even abhor the sight of a steaming cuppa.
-In this post, I hope to either enflame your love for this hot beverage further, or entice you to try it.
+In this post, I hope to either inflame your love for this hot beverage further or entice you to try it.

 There is nothing as lovely as making a warm cup of tea, and nestling into a warm blanket.
 If you add a good book into the mixture you might just be getting an early taste of paradise.

 While some people swear by their pre-bed cup of hot brew, others are wary of the consequences.

 Well, here’s a little fact that you may not be aware of.
 Regular black, green and white tea leaves contain caffeine.
 Just like a cup of coffee, black, green or white tea can stimulate you into wakefulness.
 Obviously, this might not be a good idea before you want to go to sleep.

 A way to decaffeinate your tea is to dunk your teabag twice.
 First, put your teabag in a cup of hot water.
 Then dump that cup out and make another cup of tea with the same bag.
 Since the largest part of the caffeine in the teabag are released early in the steeping process, the quick dunk will help decaffeinate your tea.